ulrich-merkel/client-side-cache/README.md

 	+ indexed database
 	+ web sql database
 	+ web storage (local storage)
-+ Control lifetime and state of your resource files
++ Control lifetime and state of your files
-+ Append css and js data automatically to dom, if not otherwise specified
++ Append css and js data automatically to dom (if not specified otherwise)
 + Avoid blocking download of javascript files
-+ Store image files (via base64) and append them to dom
++ Store image files and append them to dom (via automaical base64 encoding)
-+ Control the application cache api state
++ Control the application cache api state (offline cache)
++ Gracefully degrades when the browser doesn't support html5 storage

 **Javascript files**

 You will find the latest javascript caching functions in the **build/** folder:

 + **build/cache.js**: The complete and uncompressed source code for development
-+ **build/cache.dev.js**: The minified source code, but with some logging informations to keep track of the current cache states
++ **build/cache.dev.js**: The minified source code, but with some console logging informations to keep track of the current cache states
 + **build/cache.min.js**: The minified and optimized javascript caching functions for production